chrisode/simply_ddns/README.md

 }
 ```

-## Running
+## How to run
-Once you have created your configuration you can run the container.
-You can either run it locally using node js or run it with the prebuilt container.
+You can either run it locally using node js or run it as a container.

 ### Using node
 ```bash